Deluxe Dining Plan

 Redeeming Meals for Special Experiences

 With 3 Table Service entitlements for each package night, you will certainly have multiple opportunities to do more than just Table Service dining.
-In fact, you’ll need to do more than Table Service if you want to break even - like Disney Signature Dining restaurants and dinner shows.
-The price for the Deluxe Dining Plan is 106.68 per person age 10+, per package night and 38.75 per child age 3-9.
+In fact, you’ll need to do more than Table Service if you want to break even - like Disney Signature Dining and dinner shows.

-In this example three Table Service entitlements were used on the same day: 1 was redeemed for a Character Breakfast at the Crystal Palace restaurant.
-Then, for dinner, 2 Table Service entitlements were redeemed at Cinderella's Royal Table, one of the most expensive restaurants at Walt Disney World Resort.
-With the snacks and refillable mug, this guest saved $13.56 with the Deluxe Dining Plan.
+For example if you redeem 1 Table Service entitlement for a Character Breakfast at the Crystal Palace restaurant.
+Then, for dinner, you dine at Cinderella's Royal Table, which will cost you 2 table service entitlements.
+With the snacks and refillable mug, you'd save money with Deluxe Dining Plan.

 Is the Deluxe Dining Plan Right For You?